Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/other-data-access-apis.markdown

 The memcached support is provided as a template deployment (similar to how basic data grid deployment works), allowing to easily issue commands to deploy a memcached cluster

 [Spring Data](/sbp/spring-data.html){{<wbr>}}
-XAP Spring Data implements the [Spring Data Framework](http://projects.spring.io/spring-data) that lets you use the concepts to the development of applications using XAP's In-Memory Data Grid (IMDG) as the data store.
+XAP Spring Data implements the [Spring Data Framework](http://projects.spring.io/spring-data) that lets you use the concepts to the development of applications using XAP's In-Memory Data Grid (IMDG) as the data store.</p>

 {{%/fpanel%}}